An Overview of Federal Health Center Funding

 Federal Community Health Center Fund (multi-year base grant funding)

 This funding stream is determined by the Energy and Commerce (E&C) Committee in the House of Representatives and by the Health, Education, Labor and Pensions (HELP) Committee in the Senate.
 NACHC is focused on passing a bill to reauthorize the federal Community Health Center Fund, which is set to expire on September 30, 2023, the end of the federal fiscal year 2023 (FY23).
-The CHCF provides about 70% of federal funding for health centers and has ensured stable, multi-year base grant funding for 300 grantees since 2015.
+The CHCF provides about 70% of federal funding for health centers and ensures stable, multi-year base grant funding for Section 330 grantees.

 Public Health Service Act Section 330